Aptimex/portl/README.md

 ```

 Commands:
-- `config path/to/config/file`: specify a Wireguard configuration file to use (caveats below).
+- `config path/to/config/file`: specify a Wireguard configuration file to use (see caveats).
-- `up`: brings up a namespaced Wireguard interface using the config file specified previously.
+- `up [path/to/config/file]`: brings up a namespaced Wireguard interface; either uses the config file specified by previous `config` command, or configures the one passed as an argument
 - `show`: shortcut to run `wg show` within the configured namespace.
 - `down`: removes the Wireguard interface and namespace created by `up`.
 - `exec CMD...`: run an arbitrary command within the namespace created by `up`.